amirkx/af-detection-deep-learning-augmentation/readme.md

 # Code execution
 ## matlab code
-* run the **HistogramRrInterval.m** script upload the two output files to google cloud for google colab use
+* run the **HistogramRrInterval.m** script upload the two output files to google cloud for google colab use upload the following files to google drive
+* NormalRPeaks
+* AfRPeaks
 ## python code
 run the following scripts in order in a google colab enviroment
 * **preprocessing.ipynb**